amithjoseph777/amithjoseph777/README.md

-# 👋 Hi, I’m Amith Joseph.
+# Hey, I’m Amith Joseph.
 About Me:

 <br> I’m a data-driven professional passionate about using analytics to solve business and financial challenges.